Coronavirus (covid-19)

 Enrichment opportunities

 We are a friendly community of academic staff, undergraduate and postgraduate students.
-The School provides a lively and cosmopolitan atmosphere, with plenty of opportunities and events for you to enjoy.
+The School has a lively atmosphere, with plenty of opportunities and events for you to get involved with.

 most targeted by graduate recruiters